JeffBship/hello-world/README.md

 * **InputSensorObserver**: Provides the interface that all concrete InputSensorObservers must implement.

-  * **ButtonPressDistinguisher (implements InputSensorObserver)**: Recieves updates containing sensor events, analyzes the timing of these events and invokes the appropriate method on this instance's ButtonInvoker object.
+  * **ButtonPressDistinguisher (implements InputSensorObserver)**: Receives updates containing sensor events, analyzes the timing of these events and invokes the appropriate method on this instance's ButtonInvoker object.

   * **RotaryAngleDeterminer (implements InputSensorObserver)**: Determines and reports the angular position of the rotary angle sensor.
 * **Interfaces**:
   * **ButtonInvoker**: Declares the methods that are called when ButtonPressDistinguisher identifies a single, double, and long press respectively.
   * **RotaryInvoker**: Declares a method to call when RotaryAngleDenterminer is updated.

 ### Credits

-This GrovePi sensor demonstration is extensin of coursework for CS505 Design Patterns at Central Connecticut State University, Fall 2017, with Dr. Chad Williams.
+This GrovePi sensor demonstration is an extension of coursework for CS505 Design Patterns at Central Connecticut State University, Fall 2017, with Dr. Chad Williams.

 Interested in Computer Science at CCSU?:  http://www.ccsu.edu/cs/